sanderbaas/rainalarm-android/README.md

 # Rain Alarm

 Rain Alarm is an app for Android with which precipitation forecasts are visualized in a graph.
 For now only locations in The Netherlands are covered via open-data of Buienradar.
 Forecasts of the next two hours are displayed in five-minute intervals.

-The forecasts are based on your current location, so it is important that the app has access to your location.
+It is possible to search a certain location by address, through Nominatim and save it.
+You can save multiple locations and switch between them.
+You can also use your current location.

 This app has been generated from an HTML5-app with PhoneGap.